Every golf ball has numbers on it. How many numbers and which numbers vary from brand to brand, but they all have at least one number.

-That one number is most likely to be a 1, 2, 3 or 4 (although it can also be anything from a zero to a 9).
+That one number is most likely to be a 1, 2, 3 or 4 (although it can also be anything from a zero to a 9), stamped beneath the golf ball's brand name.
 What do these numbers mean?

 Nothing, really.
 These single-digit numbers are simply there for identification purposes.
 Say you and your buddy both play the same golf ball - a Titleist Pro V1, for example.
 You want to make sure you can tell them apart during the round, and using balls with different numbers can help you do that.
 Player A might choose a ball with a "1" while Player B uses a ball with a "3."
 These types of golf ball numbers usually appear just below the branding of the ball's name, near the equator.
 If you purchase golf balls by the sleeve, all the balls within a single sleeve will have the same single-digit number.